CyberAtUC/cyberatuc.org/guides/livestream.md

 Most of this equipment can be found in a Hak5-branded drawstring bag that should be either in Rhodes 1000 or ERC 516 (if you don't have a key for those rooms, you'll have to ask someone who does).

 The tripod, however, will need to be checked out from the library.
 Go to the desk at Langsam and ask them for a tripod.
-They'll have you show your Bearcat card and fill out a form (on the form, you can put "Cyber@UC" for the class and "livestreaming meetings" as the purpose).
+They'll ask you to show your Bearcat card and fill out a form (on the form, you can put "Cyber@UC" for the class and "livestreaming meetings" as the purpose).
 When you return the tripod, they'll ask again for your Bearcat card, so the person who checked it out has to be the one to return it.

 ### Webcam
 Mount the Logitech C922 Webcam on the tripod using the screw threading on the bottom of the camera.
 Set up the tripod as close as possible to the presenter's desk.
 Try to point the camera to a reasonable spot where anyone will probably remain mostly in frame even if they move around a lot.